ThibaultNocchi/mon_petit_bac/README.md

 let socketUrl = "ws://" + window.location.hostname + ":8081";
 ```

+You can now open `http://localhost:8080` or whatever adress and port you set to reach the application

 ### Attributions
 Pen icon in the logo made by Icongeek26 from www.flaticon.com